pleabargain/EnglishHelpsYourCareer/phrases.md

 * My wife wants me to cut ties with my beer drinking buddy!

 # put on the back-burner
+We need to put this project on the back-burner for awhile.

+# burned out
+I am feeling burned out at work.

+# I'm fed up.
+We are fed up with your bad attitude.
+You are fired.

 # this is a red flag for me
+This clause in the contract is a red flag for me.

 # to make up a story
+I can see you are trying to make up a story about why you are late.
+You are fired.

 # I will keep that in mind!

 # I'm a free spirit!
+You can't lock me in an office!
+I'm a free spirit.

 # we have to dig out our X from the snow
 * We had to dig our car out from the snow last week!